 Photos around the Internet of the interior show that it looked exactly like one of the large 5-and-10-cent stores in Central Ohio, except that Sam's was completely filled with records and musical items.

 Live, Work and Retire in Toronto

-Another friend takes vacation days from work to spend many long weekends in Toronto's Chinatown, her favorite spot and the site of many festivals.
+Another friend of mine takes vacation days from work to spend many long weekends in Toronto's Chinatown, her favorite spot and the site of many festivals.

 With all the hurry to get to good times in Toronto, why is it not on the Top 10 Best Places to Live list produced by MoneySense each year?

-It seems that "Everyone" wants to go have fun in Toronto, but the city usually does not make the Top 10 Best Places to Work, Live, or Retire. it is a bit like Blade Runner's (1982) frenetic supercity of a futuristic 2019.
+It seems that "Everyone" wants to go have fun in Toronto, but the city usually does not make the Top 10 Best Places to Work, Live, or Retire.
+It is a bit like the locale in the film Blade Runner (1982) with its frenetic supercity of the future.

-The 4th Most Livable City in the World
+The Fourth Most Livable City in the World

-MoneySense uses a different set of criteria for choosing its choice cities -- The Economist magazine awards Toronto the fourth-place standing in its Top 10 Most Livable Cities in the World roundup for 2010.
+MoneySense uses a different set of criteria for choosing its choice cities, while The Economist magazine awards Toronto the fourth-place standing in its Top 10 Most Livable Cities in the World roundup.